luca1388/create-express-react-app/README.md

 ### Features
 - **Babel**: configured with [@babel/preset-react](https://babeljs.io/docs/en/babel-preset-react) and [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env) to transpile ES2015 code using [core-js@3](https://babeljs.io/docs/en/babel-preset-env#corejs) to handle polyfills.
 - **Webpack**: project build is available for development mode in `webpack.dev.js` and for production mode in `webpack.prod.js`; options shared between them are defined in `webpack.common.js` config file.
 Such configurations allow to import:
-    - *js file*: `import App from './src/App';`
+    - js file: `import App from './src/App';`
-    - *css module*: `import css from './App.css';`
+    - css module: `import css from './App.css';`
-    - *base64 images* `import myImage from '../public/icon.png';`
+    - base64 images: `import myImage from '../public/icon.png';`
-- *Webpack-dev-server*: a development server to test the frontend is available with live reloading feature enabled.
+- **Webpack-dev-server**: a development server to test the frontend is available with live reloading feature enabled.
 It implements a proxy for the API requests that are sent to the backend URL to the Express server.
-- *Nodemon*: the backend code is live reloaded upon any changes with nodemon tool.
+- **Nodemon**: the backend code is live reloaded upon any changes with nodemon tool.

 ## License